Parents Warned of Legal Dangers for Hosting Prom Drinking Parties

 The passage of the Drug or Alcohol Impaired Minor Responsibility Act in January of 2004 opened the door for social host liability for the first time in Illinois.
 And in 2013, Illinois passed a Social Host Law that states any adult who knowingly allows underage drinking or provides alcohol to minors can be found guilty of a Class A misdemeanor.
 If the illegal, underage drinking results in injury or death, the adult could be charged with a Class 4 felony.

-Salvi, Schostok & Pritchard P.C. points out there are still a wide range of circumstances which could impact whether parents are held responsible under the law.
+Salvi, Schostok & Pritchard P.C., points out there are still a wide range of circumstances which could impact whether parents are held responsible under the law.
 For example, a person may not be liable if they have taken all reasonable steps to prevent underage drinking from occurring in their home.